newarsubhas/lambda-rds-start-stop/README.md

 RDS Start / Stop is a Lambda Function code aims to stop/start RDS's on a scheduled basis.

-And then before creating a lambda function, we need to create a IAM Role.
+before creating a lambda function, we need to create a IAM Role.
 Below you can find CFN template or IAM Policy Raw for this role.

 Policy
 ```